Campus-Castolo/m182/02_assessment/01_wireshark/01_Docker/README.md

  └── README.md
 ```

-Each protocol runs in its own isolated container, all sharing the network:
+Each service is isolated into its own stack.
+All share the same internal network:

 ```
 forensic-net (192.168.10.0/24)
 ```

+> POP3 and Telnet are **planned modules** but not implemented yet.

 ---